Forensic accounting header graphic with desk and office supplies illustration

 How much does a forensic accountant cost?

 Fees vary depending on the complexity of the matter, the volume of documents to review, and the expert’s experience.
 Most forensic accountants charge hourly rates.
 In complex commercial or fraud matters, total fees can range from a few thousand dollars for a limited document review to tens of thousands for a full investigation and trial testimony.
-A reputable forensic accountant will provide a clear engagement letter outlining scope and fees before work begins.
+See our discussion of how much does a forensic accountant cost.

 Can a forensic accountant find hidden assets in a divorce?